apache/calcite/site/community/index.md

 Want to learn more about Calcite?

-Watch some presentations and read through some slide decks about Calcite.
+Watch some presentations and read through some slide decks about Calcite, or attend one of the [upcoming talks](#upcoming-talks).

 ## Apache Calcite: One planner fits all